HGipson-W/HGipson-W/README.md

 ## Hi there 👋

-- 🔭 I am an undergradute student at the University of Oregon, studying Data Science, Physics and Mathematics
+- 🔭 I graduated from the University of Oregon, Bachelor in Data Science, Minors in Physics and Mathematics
 -  Experience:
    - Data Analysist Intern @Jamco America
    - Physics Undergraduate Lab @Univeristy of Oregon

 - 🌱 Education:
-    - Currently a student at the University of Oregon: BS Data Science, Minor in Physics, Minor in Mathemetics
+    - Studied at the University of Oregon: BS Data Science, Minor in Physics, Minor in Mathemetics
     -  AS-T Edmonds College, Physics Domain

 - 📫 How to reach me: